github/docs/content/actions/using-github-hosted-runners/using-larger-runners.md

 You'll be able to choose an operating system and a hardware configuration from the list of available options.
 When new instances of this runner are deployed through autoscaling, they will use the same operating system and hardware configuration you've defined here.

-You can also define the labels that identify the runner group, which is how your workflows will be able to send jobs to the runners for processing (using `runs-on`).
-New runners are assigned to the default group.
+You can also define the labels that identify the runner, which is how your workflows will be able to send jobs to the runners for processing (using `runs-on`).
+New runners are automatically assigned to the default group.
 You can modify the runner's group after you've registered the runner.
 For more information, see "[Controlling access to larger runners](/actions/using-github-hosted-runners/controlling-access-to-larger-runners)."

 {% data reusables.enterprise-accounts.access-enterprise %}
 {% data reusables.enterprise-accounts.policies-tab %}